scribu/wp-posts-to-posts/CONTRIBUTING.md

 You can now work on the PHP and CSS files.
 Please follow the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).

+**Note:** This repository only contains the admin UI; the core functionality is in [lib-posts-to-posts](https://github.com/scribu/wp-lib-posts-to-posts).

 Step 3: Open a pull request.

 ### Unit Tests